How Long Do Breast Implants Last?

 As mentioned, your breast implants can change over time due to lifestyle factors, such as weight fluctuations.
 This can occur in both breasts or just in one, making them appear significantly different, which is referred to as breast asymmetry.

 After a few years, you may notice that one breast has changed so much that you need to have a new implant fitted to that side.
-Usually, the issue represents as acute swelling in one breast.
+Usually, the issue is represented as acute swelling in one breast.

-If you have implants, especially ones that have been in for a few years, and you experience an increase in asymmetry, it’s important to get in touch with your GP to seek referral to a specialist breast surgeon “triple assessment clinic” to get the situation reviewed.
+If you have implants, especially ones that have been in for a few years, and you experience an increase in asymmetry, it’s important to get in touch with your GP to seek referral to a specialist breast surgeon, who will use a “triple assessment clinic” to get the situation reviewed.
 You can then regain your confidence with both breasts looking the same.

 Your Implants Rotate